contactimprovla/contactimprovla.github.io/new.md

 backgrounds, and athletic ability.
 We at the Los Angeles jam pride ourselves on being friendly and open to newcomers - we love to see new people falling in love with contact improvisation and we love beginners’ energy.
 The only rule is that each dancer is responsible for his/her own safety and comfort.
+For more information, visit
+<a href="http://www.contactquarterly.com/contact-improvisation/about/" target="_blank">Contact Quarterly</a>.

 * TOC